-According to IBM study, 66% percent of banks are expected to deploy blockchain in commercial production and at scale by 2020.
+According to an IBM study, 66% percent of banks are expected to deploy blockchain in commercial production and at scale by 2020.

 JP Morgan Chase

-JP Morgan Chase, a US multinational bank, one of the largest financial institutions in the world, has put a lot of faith in blockchain and in 2017 developed its own blockchain-based payment system, named Interbank Information Network (IIN).
+JP Morgan Chase, a US multinational bank, one of the largest financial institutions in the world, has put a lot of faith in blockchain and, in 2017, developed its own blockchain-based payment system, named Interbank Information Network (IIN).
 After this system had been implemented for over a year, more than 17 different financial institutions started to work with it.
 IIN can process around 300,000 transactions per day, while the SWIFT payment system manages 14.5 million cross-border transactions a day.

 China Construction Bank

 China Construction Bank performs cross-border transactions for small businesses on a blockchain-powered platform, streaming transaction processing and increasing service delivery.
-The Bank declared that with blockchain technology it has so far performed more than $251 million USD worth of transactions.
+The Bank declared that with blockchain technology, it has so far performed more than $251 million USD worth of transactions.

 Santander is the first UK bank, which deployed blockchain for international payments.
 By applying blockchain technology, Santander introduced a new service – Santander One Pay FX, which is able to process cross-border payments live.
-This exchange platform offers clients to complete cross-border transfers on 24-hour basis.
+This exchange platform offers clients to complete cross-border transfers on a 24-hour basis.